ibm-cloud-docs/cli/reference/ibmcloud/download_cli.md

 ## Updating the {{site.data.keyword.cloud_notm}} CLI
 {: #update-ibmcloud-cli}

-You must use the latest version of the CLI.
+Use the latest version of the CLI.
 If you aren't using the latest version, run the following command to update your CLI:

 ```bash
 ibmcloud update